vhladiienko/awesome-game-production/readme.md

 Majority of the provided resources are in English, but I might include items in other languages too, if you help me by [creating a pull request](https://github.com/vhladiienko/awesome-game-production/blob/main/contributing.md).
 Look for a flag next to the link.

-🔥 - awesomeness over 9000
+- 🔥 - awesomeness over 9000: highly practical and easy to use

-🎓 - absolute basics
+- 🎓 - absolute basics
+- 🤯 - a complex topic, that might be hard to understand

 ## Contents
 - [📚 Books](#-books)